open-telemetry/community/community-membership.md

 - The person being nominated has accepted the nomination by approving the pull request
-- All maintainers have approved the pull request OR a majority of maintainers have approved the pull request and no maintainer has objected by requesting changes on the pull request
+- All maintainers have approved the pull request OR a majority of maintainers have approved the pull request and no maintainer has objected by requesting changes on the pull request.
+In the case that all maintainers have not given approval, the pull request should stay open for a minimum of 5 days before merging.

 The nominee is considered a maintainer after the pull request is merged.